 8) Brittle nails.
 Many women experience breaking, splitting, or brittleness to their nails during pregnancy.
 Physicians aren’t quite sure why this occurs, but it may be managed with an over-the-counter nail hardening polish.
 Check with your doctor.

 9) Skin tags.
 Skin tags are little pieces of skin that over-grow and hang from the neck.
 These can increase in number during pregnancy.
 If you have skin tags before pregnancy, it may be that pregnancy will cause these to increase.

 10) Atopic dermatitis.
 Also known as eczema, this skin condition may appear or worsen during pregnancy.
-Marked by extreme skin itchiness, too much scratching can lead to the skin become red, swollen, or cracked.
+Marked by extreme skin itchiness, too much scratching can lead to the skin becoming red, swollen, or cracked.

 If you are pregnant, be sure to watch for these ten skin problems of pregnancy.
 If you begin to develop any of these conditions, seek appropriate medical advice; you don’t have to suffer through these conditions for the whole nine months.
 Chances are that your doctor will have recommendations that can address your skin problems so you can have healthy, beautiful skin, even while you’re pregnant.